google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

 <figure>
   <img src="/web/updates/images/2017/07/auto-fullscreen-rotate.png"
-       alt="Automatic video fullscreen when device is rotating">
+       alt="Automatic video fullscreen when device is rotated">
 </figure>

 This magic behaviour only happens when: